 It shows you how to bring everything together to make an actionable plan that will help you attract the widest possible audience in imaginative and energetic ways.
-It will help you identify potential audiences for your project, and put in place the research and data you need to respond the needs of actual and potential audiences.
+It will help you identify potential audiences for your project, and put in place the research and data you need in order to respond to the needs of actual and potential audiences.

-We have described the key stages in the audience development planning process and included helpful prompts and resources as follows:
+We have described the key stages in the audience development planning process and included helpful prompts and resources.
+Each of the six phases of the step-by-step plan is summarized in an Engagement Mix, containing the following information:

-neipiul prompts and resources as follows: Check Main considerations Evidence to use Different kinds of evidence an organisation MAY draw on at each stage Questions to ask To ask yourself, colleagues or stakeholders Tools & Resources Useful background, Audience Finder support, key tools (see appendix)
+Check Main considerations Evidence to use Different kinds of evidence an organisation MAY draw on at each stage Questions to ask To ask yourself, colleagues or stakeholders Tools & Resources Useful background, Audience Finder support, key tools (see appendix)